FabricMC/fabric-docs/develop/data-generation/block-models.md

 The last step - creating an actual method you can call and that will generate the JSONs.
 But what are the parameters for?
-1. `BlockStateModelGenerator bsmg` is used for its variables. **Creating new ones won't work!**
+1. `BlockStateModelGenerator bsmg`, the same one that got passed into `generateBlockStateModels`.
 2. `Block vertSlabBlock` is the block to which we will generate the JSONs.
 3. `Block fullBlock` - is the model used when the `SINGLE` property is false = the slab block looks like a full block.
 4. `TextureMap textures` defines the actual textures the model uses.
 See the [Using Texture Map](#using-texture-map) chapter.

 @[code lang=java transcludeWith=:::datagen-model-custom:gen](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-Let's go over line by line to really understand what is going on:
-1. Here we obtain the `Identifier` representing the vertical slab model via the `.upload()` method.
-We will pass in our [TextureMap](#using-texture-map) when calling this method.
-2. Here we obtain the `Identifier` of the full block - in our case of Oak Log.
-3. Here the `Consumer blockStateCollector` is called, accepting all of our blockstate variants.
+First, we get the `Identifier` of the single slab model with `VERTICAL_SLAB.upload()`.
+Then we get the `Identifier` of the full block model with `ModelIds.getBlockModelId()`, and pass those two models into `createVerticalSlabBlockStates`.
+The `BlockStateSupplier` gets passed into the `blockStateCollector`, so that the JSON files are actually generated.
-4. Here we register an item model for the vertical slab.
+Also, we create a model for the vertical slab item with `BlockStateModelGenerator.registerParentedItemModel()`.

 And that is all!
 Now all that's left to do is to call our method in our `ModelProvider`: